perspectives1000/perspectives1000.github.io/_posts/2024-04-03-gai-embeddingmodel-llm.md

 ---
-title: What is the difference between an Embedding model and an LLM
+title: What is the difference between an Embedding model and an LLM?
 date: 2024-04-03
 categories: [generativeAI]
 tags: [ai]